xxholly32/rollup-plugin-vue-jsx/README.md

 # rollup-plugin-vue-jsx

-work with [rollup-plugin-esbuild]， and just for vue
+work with [rollup-plugin-esbuild](https://github.com/egoist/rollup-plugin-esbuild)， and just for vue